nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_design.md

 {% include roadmap.html content="The definition of the API filter parameters for other clinical areas is in progress." %}

 {% include note.html content="Search/filter parameters which were considered but not chosen for medications and allergies are: Fixed Date Range, SNOMED Code Cluster." %}

+## Fabricate Consultations ##

+Systems which allow direct recording of data outside of Consultation contexts should not fabricate Consultations to return such data.
+To do so would be generating information and structure which does not exist on the source system and would obscure the genuine Consultation content (for example last X Consultations displayed in patient summaries).
+Systems in this category have clear distinctions between Consultations and other types of record content and to fabricate Consultations would distort this native behaviour.